vladislavvbulgakov/ASCII-Image-Converter/README.md

 # ASCII-Image-Converter
-This application allows you to generate ASCII images directly in the browser.
+ASCII image generator directly in the browser using Blazor